valancej/documentation/_pro/builds-and-configuration/services.md

 ### Healthchecks

-Codeship supports the `HEALTHCHECK` directive for healthchecks built into a Docker image.
-For images that contain a healthcheck, we will poll for availability every 1 second for up to 60 minutes before proceeding.
+Codeship supports the `HEALTHCHECK` directive for healthchecks built into a Dockerfile.
+For images that contain a `HEALTHCHECK`, we will check with Docker for container availability every 1 second, for up to 60 minutes, before proceeding.
 You can find the health polling status in your logs:

 ![Healthchecks logs output]({{ site.baseurl }}/images/docker/healthchecks.png)